Get

 • 12 am (midnight)

-Most puppies will be fine from midnight to 8 am if they have received enough nutrition over the course of the day, but if you are concerned about this, discuss the situation with your veterinarian.
+Most puppies will be fine from midnight to 8 am if they have received enough nutrition over the course of the day, but if you are concerned about this, discuss the situation with a veterinarian.

 Frequently Asked Questions